giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
 I'm an incoming CS PhD student at **Cornell Tech** :bear:, supported by the NSF Graduate Research Fellowship.
-I am currently interning at **Uber** working on RL for pricing model experimentation.

 My research interests are broadly in **probablistic machine learning** :robot: :